Friday the 13th (1980 film): Plot

-Worried by their friends' disappearances, Alice and Bill leave the main cabin to investigate.
-They find the axe in Brenda's bed, the phones disconnected, and Ned's truck inoperable.
-Later, Steve returns and recognizes the unseen killer, who stabs him to death.
+Alice hears Brenda screaming.
+Worried by their friends' disappearances, Alice and Bill investigate.
+They find a bloodied axe in Brenda's bed, and the phones disconnected.
+Steve returns and, at the camp's entrance, recognizes the unseen killer, who stabs him.
 When the power goes out, Bill goes to check on the generator.
-Alice heads out to look for him and finds his body pinned with arrows to the generator room's door.
-She flees to the main cabin to hide, only to be traumatized further when Brenda's body is thrown through the window.
-Soon after, Alice sees a vehicle pull up and rushes outside, thinking it is Steve.
-Instead, she is greeted by Mrs. Voorhees, a middle-aged woman who claims to be an old friend of Steve and his family.
+Alice later finds his body pinned to the door with arrows.
+She flees to the main cabin and barricades herself inside, before the killer hurls Brenda's body through a window.

-She reveals that her son, Jason, was the young boy who drowned in 1957, blaming his death on neglect by the counselors because they were having sex instead.
-Revealing herself as the killer, she attempts to kill Alice, but Alice knocks her unconscious.
-At the shore, Mrs. Voorhees tries to kill Alice again with a machete, but Alice gains the advantage and decapitates her.
-Exhausted, Alice boards and falls asleep inside a canoe that floats out on Crystal Lake.
-Suddenly, Jason's decomposing corpse drags her into the lake, at which point she awakens in a hospital surrounded by a police sergeant and medical staff who are tending to her.
-When Alice asks about Jason, the sergeant says there was no sign of any boy.
-She says, "Then he's still there," as the lake is shown with ripples in the water.
+Mrs. Voorhees, a middle-aged woman who claims to be a friend of the Christys, arrives at the camp.
+She reveals that it is her son Jason's birthday and that he was the young boy who drowned in 1957.
+She blames his death on the counselors who failed to supervise him, instead having sex.
+Revealing herself as the killer, she brutally attacks Alice.
+Alice flees, discovering the bodies of Annie and Steve in the process.
+Following a chase throughout the camp and several physical altercations, Mrs. Voorhees finally confronts Alice on the lakeshore.
+The two struggle until Alice decapitates Mrs. Voorhees with a machete.
+Exhausted, Alice seeks refuge inside a canoe, which she pushes out onto the lake, and falls asleep.

+At dawn, police officers arrive moments before Jason's decomposing corpse emerges from the lake and drags Alice underwater.
+She then awakens in a hospital, surrounded by a police sergeant and medical staff.
+The sergeant says there was no sign of a boy at the lake.
+Alice replies, "Then he's still there."